 Digital file cabinet for post-production

-Developing Tank's Editor's Binder keeps lined scripts and facing pages in a 2-up book view, and stores the rest of your post production documents (call sheets, camera reports, sound reports, notes) in one secure place.
-Built for assistant editors, editors, and script supervisor workflows — not generic file storage.
+Developing Tank's Editor's Binder keeps lined scripts and facing pages in a 2-up book view, and stores call sheets, camera reports, sound reports, and notes in one project space.

 DocumentType

-A secure binder for scripts + set docs — tied to scenes and shoot days.
+A secure binder for scripts and set docs, tied to scenes and shoot days.

 Without Developing Tank